-New 'Skywalker' Ape Species Will Need All Its Jedi Powers To Survive
+New 'Skywalker' Ape Species Will Need Jedi Powers To Survive

 Must Reads

-New 'Skywalker' Ape Species Will Need All Its Jedi Powers To Survive
+New 'Skywalker' Ape Species Will Need Jedi Powers To Survive

 There's a new jungle Jedi out there.